polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-contract.md

 ---
-title: "Writing Your First Contract"
+title: "Creating Your First Contract"
 ---

 This guide will cover the basics of smart contract development on Substrate using ink!.